Background pattern

 Pregnancy

-You should inform your doctor if you think you may be pregnant (or could be).
-Normally, your doctor will advise you to stop taking Cozaar Plus before becoming pregnant or as soon as you know you are pregnant and will advise you to take another medicationinsteadof Cozaar Plus.
-Cozaar Plus is not recommended during pregnancy and should not be taken if you are more than 3months pregnant, as it can cause severe damage to your baby if used from the third month of pregnancy.
+You should inform your doctor if you think you are pregnant (or might become pregnant).
+Normally, your doctor will advise you to stop taking Cozaar Plus before you become pregnant or as soon as you know you are pregnant and will advise you to take another medicine instead of Cozaar Plus.
+Cozaar Plus is not recommended during pregnancy and must not be taken if you are more than 3 months pregnant, as it may cause serious harm to your baby if used from the third month of pregnancy onwards.

 Breastfeeding

-Inform your doctor if you arebreastfeedingor are about to startbreastfeeding.
-Cozaar Plus is not recommended for breastfeeding mothers and your doctor may choose another treatment if you wish tocontinue breastfeeding.
+Inform your doctor if you are breastfeeding or about to start breastfeeding.
+Cozaar Plus is not recommended for breastfeeding mothers, and your doctor may choose another treatment if you wish to continue breastfeeding.

 Use in elderly patients